Shameful-Display/ShameBot/README.md

 {
   "token" : "your bot token",
   "steamAPIKey" : "your Steam API key"
+  "giphyAPIKey : your giphy API key"
 }
 ```
 These will be fixed at a later date but for now the above is needed to properly run the bot.

 ### Running the Bot
+Before starting up the bot you will need to be running mongodb locally as the bot will look at mongodb://localhost:27017/shamebotdb

-Simply run the bot and you should see it connect:
+Then simply run the bot and you should see it connect:
 ```

 MacBook:SDG_Discord_Bot awesomeUser$ node SDGDiscordBot.js